 Fleet managers can also see exactly how their drivers are performing with Safety Scores for individual drivers as well as for the overall fleet.

-If you are looking for a powerful and feature-rich ELD solution, try KeepTruckin.
+If you are looking for a powerful, compliant, and feature-rich ELD solution, try KeepTruckin.
+Over 250,000 vehicles and 50,000 for-hire carriers trust KeepTruckin for their compliance and fleet management needs.